Freshservice vs ServiceNow: Which ITSM Platform Is Right for Your ANZ Team?

 For a 15-agent ANZ IT team, Freshservice typically costs AU$35,000 to AU$70,000 per year in licensing with minimal admin overhead.
 ServiceNow for the same team typically costs AU$180,000 to AU$290,000 per year in licensing, plus AU$60,000 to AU$120,000 per year in specialist admin and consulting.
 Over three years, that is AU$175,000 to AU$350,000 on Freshservice versus AU$750,000 to AU$1,200,000 on ServiceNow for the same ITSM outcomes.

-For teams using less than 30% of ServiceNow’s capability, which Gartner research indicates is the majority of mid-market deployments, the cost-to-value ratio becomes very difficult to justify.
+For teams using less than 30% of ServiceNow’s capability, which is common in mid-market deployments, the cost-to-value ratio becomes very difficult to justify.
 Freshservice delivers the same core ITIL 4 outcomes at 40 to 60% lower total cost.

 Implementation and Time to Value